What is Depakote?

 - Taking folic acid supplements before getting pregnant and during early pregnancy can lower the chance of having a baby with a neural tube defect.

-- If you take Depakote during pregnancy for any medical condition, your child is at risk for having lower IQ.
+- If you take Depakote during pregnancy for any medical condition, your child is at risk for having lower IQ and may be at risk for developing autism or attention deficit/hyperactivity disorder.

 - There may be other medicines to treat your condition that have a lower chance of causing birth defects, decreased IQ, or other disorders in your child.